dmcginley/project1_yoga_site/README.md

 ### Responsive Testing
 I used Chrome and Firefox "developer tools, device toggle" to check the responsiveness for each device.
 From iPhone, roughly 320px, to laptop 1920px, and to the desktop at 2560px (QHD).

-Usual errors here were that the image wasn't fully responsive, was a problem with scaling (the image would overflow its container usual arounf 300 or 400px).
+Usual errors here were that the image wasn't fully responsive, was a problem with scaling (the image would overflow its container usual around 300 or 400px).

-I also used "developer tools" to check the margin and padding on each element to check the style didn't break, especially on smaller devices usually caused by margin or overflow fixed widths to elements on the page.
+I also used "developer tools" to check the margin and padding on each element to check the style didn't break, especially on smaller devices usually caused by a margin or overflow fixed widths to elements on the page.
 Fixing any sizing errors or overflow of content as I went along.

 ## Error Handling
-		whatr i came accross
--

 Fixed through web searches or searching on Stack overflow to find the solutions, or revising the course material.

-For example I had a problem with the "quote section"  *< picture > < source srcset...* were the error was showing I had to have a "sizes" along with the "source".
+For example, I had a problem with the "quote section"  *< picture > < source srcset...* where the error was showing I had to have a "sizes" along with the "source".

-For the iframes it suggested that all styling should go in the CSS file, so I fixed that.
+For the iframes, it suggested that all styling should go in the CSS file, so I fixed that.

+When checking that the responsive design didn't break in mobile (landscape view), in the Hero section the button would overflow the main container.
+So I added a minimum height to the element so it wouldn't squash down too much.

 ## Deployment
 Deployed using GitHub Pages. <https://github.com/dmcginley/project1_yoga_site/settings/pages>

+I went to my  Repository (project1_yoga_site), and under the "Settings" tab went down to the "Pages" section on the left menu.
+In there I could easily deploy my site.

-Once uploaded I checked everything was working ok.
-I checked response times and refresh time.
+Once every deployed I checked everything was working ok.
+I checked response times and refresh time, the links/buttons, and that the videos worked as desired.
-Also checking every link and button was working.

-The Yoga 4 Life site can be found here - https://dmcginley.github.io/project1_yoga_site
+My Yoga 4 Life site can be found here - https://dmcginley.github.io/project1_yoga_site (same link as above)